frodo4fingers/PyNit/README.md

 - writing to/ deleting from your xml-file is now bug free!!
 - the backup function won't backup the backups
 - if natsorted is installed your wallpapers will appear properly sorted in ObMenu
+- four letter ending graphic files like "jpeg" are working

 TO DO
 ----------------------